October 25, 2011 |

 JURY DELIBERATIONS began Friday afternoon in the trial of a Catholic priest and a former Catholic-schoolteacher who are accused of sexually assaulting the same altar boy in the late 1990s.
 The Common Pleas jury got the case after hearing closing arguments from Assistant District Attorney Mark Cipolletti and defense attorney Michael J. McGovern, who represents the Rev. Charles Engelhardt, 66.
 Defense attorney Burton Rose, who represents Bernard Shero, 50, gave his closing argument Thursday.

-This story has been updated.
-It took less than a week for the District Attorney's Office to make good on a promise to refile felony charges against the latest Catholic priest accused of sexually molesting a child.
-The refiled charges against Father Andrew McCormick, 56, were received Tuesday by the Court of Common Pleas.
-Municipal Judge Karen Yvette Simmons held McCormick for trial on Aug.
-16 on four misdemeanor charges related to an alleged incident with a 10-year-old altar boy in 1997 when he was a priest assigned to St. John Cantius Church in Bridesburg.
+IT TOOK less than a week for the District Attorney's Office to make good on a promise to refile felony charges against the latest Catholic priest accused of sexually molesting a child.
+The refiled charges against the Rev. Andrew McCormick, 56, were received Tuesday by the Court of Common Pleas.
+Municipal Judge Karen Yvette Simmons held McCormick for trial last Thursday on four misdemeanor charges related to an alleged incident with a 10-year-old altar boy in 1997 when he was a priest assigned to St. John Cantius Church in Bridesburg.

 October 3, 2012 |